Dreadchild/OC-Blender-Helper-Addon/README.md

-> I developed this addon for speeding up user workflow, so users can access functions powered by Octane and AI, and newcomers can know where to start
+> I developed this addon for speeding up user workflow, so users can access powerful functions provided by Octane and AI to make their projects, and newcomers can know where to start

 > I welcome issue reports, please let me know where to promote and fix